-Under new M&A accounting rules, the costs will be treated as expenses in the period of service.
+Under new M&A accounting rules, the costs are treated as expenses in the period of service.
 General administrative costs are recognized as an expense when incurred.
 General administrative costs, including the acquisition’s department maintenance cost, that are not traceable to a particular combination are not included in the cost of the combination; they are instead expensed when incurred.
 Furthermore, costs incurred while dealing with financial liabilities are not included in the cost of a business combination.
 They should instead be included in the initial measurement of the liability.

 There are circumstances when the acquisitions costs will not only be deferred but may also be contingent on future events, often linked to the future profitability of the acquired business.
 The contingency will be included in the cost of the acquisition if the payment is probable and can be reliably measured.
 Deferred consideration is discounted back to present value to determine its fair value.
 Consider the following example:

 Jenas PLC acquires the entire ordinary share capital of Shearer Ltd. Shearer’s been profitable, with an average net income per year of between £2,950,000 and £3,250,000 over the last 8 years.

 Given the historical profitability of Shearer, it is probable that the payment will be made in 3 years’ time.
 Therefore, the deferred contingent consideration will be included in the cost of the acquisition at the acquisition date.

 If at any stage there is evidence to suggest that the deferred contingent payment is unlikely to be paid (not probable), the cost of the acquisition should be adjusted with a subsequent amendment made to goodwill.

 From the shareholders of the acquiree’s perspective, being acquired with equity issued by the acquirer carries its own risks.
 For instance, the acquiree faces the risk that the equity instruments issued by the acquirer will lose value.
 In some acquisitions, the acquirer agrees to issue additional equity instruments to the acquiree if the fair value of the equity instruments given initially as consideration for the purchase falls below a particular level.